Best of Peru

 You’ll experience a range of accommodation types during this trip.
 You’ll have 7 nights in simple hotels on a shared room basis, 2 nights on an overnight bus, 1 night at a home stay and 3 nights of camping.
 This variety of accommodations will give you a fantastic and authentic overview of Peru!

 Food in Peru is flavourful and vibrant!
 During this trip you have 9 breakfasts, 4 lunches and 5 dinners included.
-You’ll have the opportunity to get out and try some delicious traditional meals in your free time, and we’ve listed some dishes that you should definitely try during your time in Peru!
+You’ll have the opportunity to get out and try some delicious traditional meals in your free time.

 This tour begins in Lima, Peru on your programme start date (day 1 of your itinerary), so please arrange your flights to arrive in Lima Jorge Chávez International Airport on this day.
 No activities are planned for this day except the welcome meeting which is normally held around 5pm, so please arrive in time for this meeting.
 A transfer from the airport to your accommodation is not included but is easy to arrange.
 A fixed-rate taxi will cost approximated $27 USD.